-A remote administration tool (or RAT) is a program that allows certain persons to connect to and manage remote computers in the Internet or across a local network.
+A remote administration tool (or RAT) is a program that is used by hackers or other people to connect to a remote computer via the Internet or across a local network, and perform needed activities.
 A remote administration tool is based on the server and client technology.
-The server part runs on a controlled computer and receives commands from the client, which is installed on other remote host.
-A remote administration tool works in background and hides from the user.
-The person who controls it can monitor user’s activity, manage files, install additional software, control the entire system including any present application or hardware device, modify essential system settings, turn off or restart a computer.
+The server part runs on a controlled computer and receives commands from the client, which is installed on the remote host.
+A remote administration tool works in the background and hides from the user.
+The person who controls it can monitor user’s activity, manage files, install additional software, control the entire system, including any present application or hardware device, modify main system settings, turn off or restart a computer.

 Remote administration tools are divided into malicious and legitimate applications.
-Parasitical RATs, also known as remote administration trojans, are analogous to backdoors and have very similar functionality.
-However, they aren’t viral, do not propagate by themselves and usually do not have additional destructive functions or other dangerous payload.
+Parasitical RATs, also known as remote administration trojans, are very similar to backdoors and have very similar functionality.
+However, they are not as viral as backdoors and do not have additional destructive functions or another dangerous payload.
 These parasites do not work on their own and must be controlled by the client.

-Legitimate remote administration tools are commercial products targeted mostly to system administrators.
-Their main purpose is to allow the authorized personnel to remotely control and fix user computers.
-Nevertheless, legitimate RATs have practically the same functionality as parasitical programs and therefore can be used for obvious malicious purposes.
+Legitimate remote administration tools are commercial products targeted mostly at system administrators.
+Their main purpose is to allow the authorized access to computers for fixing them or controlling them remotely.
+Nevertheless, legitimate RATs have the same functionality as parasitical programs and, therefore, can be used for obvious malicious purposes.

-Remote administration tools aren’t similar to regular computer viruses.
-Their server parts must be installed to the affected system as any other software with or without user content.
-There are two major ways unsolicited RATs can get into the system.
+Remote administration tools (RATs) aren’t similar to regular computer viruses.
+Their server parts must be installed on the affected system as any other software.
+Of course, this can be done either with or without user's content.
+There are two major ways how can an unsolicited RAT get into the system:

 There are thousands of different remote administration tools.
 The following examples illustrate how powerful and extremely dangerous these threats can be.

-Remote Config is a legitimate remote administration tool used by system administrators to modify essential networking settings of remote systems.
-Remote Config can change IP address, DNS address, computer name, default gateway, etc. It also can shutdown or restart a computer.
+PC Invader is a malicious remote administration tool used by hackers to modify essential networking settings of remote systems.
+Pc Invader is considered very dangerous as its main aim is to can change vital computer's settings, its IP address, DNS address, computer name, default gateway, etc. It also can shutdown or restart a computer.